simonhanmer/devops-playground-oct2024/README.md

 This month we're going to explore the world of chaos engineering, using Amazon's [Fault Injection Service](https://aws.amazon.com/fis/) to see how we can simulate failures in our systems and make them more resilient.

+The recording of the original live session is available at [YouTube](https://www.youtube.com/watch?v=JnilZv9RvBo).

 ## Pre-requisites